Intelligent-Silicon/AutoUnattend/Microsoft-Windows-Setup.md

 ### ```<UseConfigurationSet>```

 ```<UseConfigurationSet>``` sets whether to use a configuration set or not.
 Options are true or false, the latter being the default option.
-A configuration set is a folder that contains additional drivers, packages and/or software.
-This is useful for installing in offline circumstances.
+A configuration set is a variable called ```%configsetroot%``` that enables you to refer to the root drive/folder of the USB memory stick, for such things like additional drivers, packages and/or software.
+This is useful and required for installing in offline circumstances.

 https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-setup-useconfigurationset